GitwitCreative/gw-boilerplate/README.md

-GitHub Markup
+Gitwit Project Boilerplate
 =============

 This boilerplate is the foundation for any Gitwit project.
 To begin, clone the repository in to your new directory.
-Each project should be titled "gw-#yourtitlehere#"
+Each project should be titled "gw-projecttitlehere"

 Installation
 -----------